A recent Court of Appeal decision confirms that insurance companies don't have to tell claimants about limitation periods.

 If you’re in the midst of a lawsuit and in particular, an auto accident case, you should to be aware of what others post about you and be careful about what you post, and keep in mind that anything that is posted may become part of your case.
 Perhaps you may even want to stop using social media.

+Just how much information is your insurance company allowed to know about you?
 Do insurers have the right to access your credit information to assess your case?
+A recent case considers this question and a questionable insurance industry practice.

 If you are purchasing a home after April 21, 2017, your real estate lawyer will now have to prepare additional documentation to confirm whether or not the NRST applies to your purchase.